mathspp/mathspp/pages/insider_test/wait-one-more-thing/_hero/hero.en.md

             custom_field: "sign_up_survey.biggest_roadblock"

         why-interests:
-          label: "What's the most important thing you've been meaning to or are trying to learn?"
+          label: "6.
+What's the most important thing you've been meaning to or are trying to learn?"
           display_label: true
           type: text
           validate: